Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP22_Final_Project.md

 #### 1. Evaluation

-* **Question:**
+* **Question**:
     During the training process of a hidden markov model, we have to evaluate how well the current model perform after each update of transition and emission matrix, and update the matrix again based on the result.
-So here comes our first question: Based on the current Markov model, what is the probability of getting a specific observed DNA sequence?
+So, here comes our first question: Based on the current Markov model, what is the probability of getting a specific observed DNA sequence?

 * **Problem Specification**:
     * If we have the DNA Sequence (e.g. ATTG...), we would like our observation to be $o_i \in \{A,C,T,G\}$ ($o_1=A, o_2=T, o_3=T, o_4=G, ...$)